comit/sonoff-bridge/Sonoff-Pow.md

 **Do not connect AC power and the serial connection at the same time** The Gnd connection of the Pow has a 50% chance of being connected to the life AC wire.
 Connecting serial with your PC will fry your PC.

+**Also do not connect any additional sensors to serial pins until you are 100% sure.**
+It can at least destroy your Pow!

 ## Serial Connection

 <img alt="picture of the Sonoff Pow PCB, the needed pin header can be seen on the top end" src="https://www.itead.cc/wiki/images/e/e3/Sonoff-Pow-00.JPG" width="40%" align="right" />